 Personas help you compile your ideal reader research into one spot but their real power lies in the fact that they give you a ‘one reader’ to talk to when you’re creating content.
 When you create content that speaks to that person, your target readers are much more likely to feel like you’re speaking directly to them.
 When that happens, they’ll feel like your book is written just for them and they’ll have to buy it.

 Your research is probably going to reveal a number of ideal reader personas.
 If so, pick one and start your content marketing efforts with that persona.
 Once you’ve got a content marketing series for that persona, you can then follow the same process to produce a series for each of the others.

-To be the first to know when I publish part 2 in this series and to receive other related information, subscribe to my mailing list by filling out the form below.
+To be the first to know when I publish part 2 in this series and to receive other related information, subscribe to my mailing list.

 Get the magical keys to unlocking your business’s sales potential!

 Our free newsletter shows you how to achieve your business goals …

 … even if you’re a complete newbie when it comes to marketing or digital marketing

 - Get easy to follow — but super effective — tips you can use to level up your marketing